 Fewer and fewer people have the space for larger artwork, and even those that do are unlikely to ever buy two large works of art, so where’s the repeat trade coming from?

-For many artists, it makes more sense to make smaller artwork.
-Not only are they easier to sell, but they’re also less expensive to frame, and besides, you can sell them in multiples.
+For many artists, it makes more sense to make smaller artwork and small prints.
+Not only are they easier to sell, but they’re also cheaper to frame, and besides, you can sell fine art prints in multiples.

-But can you sell enough to make any money?
+But can you sell enough art to make any money?

-Selling a Larger Size of Art – Pros and Cons
+Selling Large Art Prints – Pros and Cons

 - Higher framing costs